Aeroluna/LunaCoopMod/README.md

 Some QOL changes for a unit that nobody uses.
 Seemed weird that Brood Queens were explicitly left out by the P1 advantage.

-- Increased duration of infested troopers from 30 to 60.

-Infested troopers were previously reliant on the infantry duration mastery.
-This should increase their consistency without the mastery.

-- Added Infested Rockets weapon from Versus to Infested Marines.

-Despite Infested Marines and Infested Troopers being different units, they are pretty much identical.
-This should give Infested Marines their own niche as a long-range anti-armor AA option, something Stukov doesn't have.

-- Reworked Infested Barracks
-  - Costs 1 supply.
-  - Automatically spawns free Infested Marines.
-  - Can pay 100/50 and 1 supply to increase level of Corruption up to 5 times, decreasing the cooldown of spawning Infested Marines.
-  - Can autocast Increase Corruption.
-- Changed Infested Siege Tanks to also consume Infested Marines.

-Infested Marines were not worth investing into over Bunkers because they are timed.
-The solution?
-Make them free!
-Can now choose to invest in a Bunker for immediate units and static defense, or a Barracks for a long-term investment and slightly stronger infantry.

-- Reduced the cooldown of Spawn Infested Civilians from 60 seconds to 15 seconds.
-- Reduced the amount of Infested Civilians created from 8 to 2.

-Instead of creating huge waves, the Infested Colonist Compound now does many smaller waves.
-Each infestation upgrade still doubles the amount of infested spawned.

-- Buffed Infested Colonist Compound's Spawn Infested Civilian ability to now be affected by Chrono Boost.

-What's the worst that could happen?

-- Reworked P3.
-  - Now increases spawn rate of Infested Bunker, Infested Barracks, and Infested Colonist Compound by 50%.

-This prestige was so simple to play, you could just spam down a bunch of bunkers.
-Lowering the bonus but applying it to more infantry should increase build diversity.

 - Changed Infested Missile Turrets to attack while uprooted.
 - Changed Infested Missile Turrets to provide detection while uprooted.
 - Added Biomass Coating passive to Infested Missile Turrets, increasing life regen while rooted.